netsage-project/netsage-pipeline/website/docs/devel/docker.md

 ## Configure Collectors

 Before you start if you haven't already done so, please make a copy of docker-compose.override_example.yml this is used to setup your collectors.
 The default should work out of the box with the env.example provided.
-If you wish you add customizations, please see the [Docker Install Guide](/docs/deploy/docker_install)
+If you wish you add customizations, please see the [Docker Advanced Install Guide](../deploy/docker_install_advanced.md)

 ``` sh
 cp docker-compose.override_example.yml docker-compose.override.yml